-'''

 release storage=<storage-name>

-'''

 After a release command, the device is still kept open by Bacula (unless Always Open is set to No in the Storage Daemon's configuration) so it cannot be used by another program.
 However, with some tape drives, the operator can remove the current tape and to insert a different one, and when the next Job starts, Bacula will know to re-read the tape label to find out what tape is mounted.
-If you want to be able to use the drive with another program (e.g. $\mathbf{mt}$ ), you must use the $\mathbf{unmount}$ command to cause Bacula to completely release (close) the device.
+If you want to be able to use the drive with another program (e.g. mt), you must use the unmount command to cause Bacula to completely release (close) the device.

-reload The reload command causes the Director to re-read its configuration file and apply the new values.
+- reload The reload command causes the Director to re-read its configuration file and apply the new values.
 The new values will take effect immediately for all new jobs.
 However, if you change schedules, be aware that the scheduler pre-schedules jobs up to two hours in advance, so any changes that are to take place during the next two hours may be delayed.
 Jobs that have already been scheduled to run (i.e. surpassed their requested start time) will continue with the old values.
 New jobs will use the new values.
-Each time you issue a reload command while jobs are running, the prior config values will queued until all jobs that were running before issuing the reload terminate, at which time the old config values will be released from memory.
-The Directory permits keeping up to ten prior set of configurations before it will refuse a reload command.
-Once at least one old set of config values has been released it will again accept new reload commands.
+Each time you issue a reload command while jobs are running, the old config values will kept until all jobs that were running before issuing the reload terminate, at which time the old config values will be released from memory.
+As a default a maximum number of 32 reload requests that can be made, which is generally sufficient.
+In the case that you make a very large number of reload requests, you may use the Maximum Reload Requests directive in the Director resource of bacula-dir.conf to set a larger maximum to that value you wish. - restore The restore command allows you to select one or more Jobs (JobIds) to be restored using various methods.
+Once the JobIds are selected, the File records for those Jobs are placed in an internal Bacula directory tree, and the restore enters a file selection mode that allows you to interactively walk up and down the file tree selecting individual files to be restored.
+This mode is somewhat similar to the standard Unix restore program's interactive file selection mode.